FrogboyMV/Magic/README.md

 ## Features

-Each class can be assigned any number of Skill Types that use whatever skill or magic system you create.
+* Each class can be assigned any number of Skill Types that use whatever skill or magic system you create.
 * 3 different caster types: prepared, spontaneous and hybrid.
 * 3 different resources: spell slots, magic points and powers.
 * Actors can automatically know none, all or only zero-level spells.
 * Spellbooks and schools of magic.
-A class skill type can be restricted by schools or expanded beyond their normal spellbook.
+A class skill type can be restricted to specific schools.
+New schools can be added dynamically.
 * Spell levels.
 Each spell in a spell list has a level which is used to determine when a class is able to learn it.
 The same spell doesn't need to be the same level for every class.
 * Define number of spells known, prepared and/or retrieved per day.
 If you’ve ever played D&D and know what 4/4/3/2/1 represents, you know what I’m talking about here.
-* Allow or restrict acquiring spells by player choice (player choice), items (learning from scrolls), exposure (learning by seeing the spell used in battle) and essence (slaying monsters while wearing special equipment).
+* Allow or restrict acquiring spells by learning (player choice), items (learning from scrolls), exposure (learning by seeing the spell used in battle) and essence (slaying monsters while wearing special equipment).
 * Spell components.
 Does that spell require Eye of Newt?
 Your heroes better go find some newt.
+* Spell prerequisites.
+Maybe you require your caster to learn Fire 1 before they can learn Fire 2.
 * Mix and match all of the above however you want.
-Lots of room to add new capabilities in the future.
-Feel free to make requests.
+Make your own creations.

 ![snap03](/img/snap03.PNG)